Ulrixon/ai_project3-face-detection/README.md

 # ai_project3-face-detection
 face detection
  This is a project for detecting multiple face, if u are interesting about it ,see the slides below.
+ Also because the pt files are too big so I am not going to upload pt files.